emidombek/nomada-photo/docs/README.md

 - The Landing Page and Destination pages only differ in gallery containers and hover effects used with those gallery containers.
 - No back button are included in the design intentionally the user can return to the top of the page by clicking on the 'Nomada Photography' heading at the bottom of the page and then use the navigation menu.
 - Image files were also not further compressed intentionally as this is a Photography Portfolio and maintaining the integrity of the colors and quality of the image takes priority over slightly longer loading times.
+- For devices that are not able to hover I have either fixed the image overlays to show or created a click to show effect.

 - Primary Design System is as follows: